9 things you should know about the CSS Profile so you can “Know Before You Go”

 By Joe Messinger, CFP®

-When families file for federal financial aid, they will complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is required at colleges to determine eligibility for federal grants, loans, and work-study programs.
-Some colleges use an alternate or institutional method for determining need and help them award non-federal aid (over $9 billion in grants is available).
-They will turn to the CSS Profile application administered by the College Board for this purpose.
+When families file for federal financial aid, they will complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for federal grants, loans, and work-study programs.
+The majority of schools use the Federal Method to determine aid eligibility and only require the FAFSA.
+Some colleges use the institutional method for determining need and help them award non-federal aid (over $9 billion in grants is available).
+They will require you to file the CSS Profile application administered by the College Board for this purpose, in addition to the FAFSA.

 The CSS Profile is used by almost 400 institutions.
 Families are often surprised to find that some colleges consider their home equity in the calculation.
 They are also surprised by how tedious, cumbersome, difficult, time-consuming, and sometimes expensive the CSS Profile process can be.
 Not to worry, we have you covered.

 The most prestigious colleges in the country use this application to decide whether a student will receive aid to their schools, and these schools have billions of dollars available to award to students.
-Since these schools will cost a student six figures to attend, families will want to try to qualify for as much aid as possible!
+Since many of these schools carry a cost of attendance of over $70,000 per year, families will want to try to qualify for as much aid as possible!

 Here are 9 things you should know about the CSS Profile: